dk14/crypto/chats/btc-audit/README.md

 > note: jitter-derived "random" can be modeled as a deterministic function of thermal noise.

 Papers and publications.
-Can only give you AI scrrenshots of lins.
-Most DOI and presentations are removed.
+Can only give you AI screenshots of links.
+Most DOI and presentations are removed (for security reasons): [erased link1](paper1.png), [erased link2](paper2.png).
+You can send ones if you find ones, but security through obscurity would likely render links non-working shortly.

 ------
 ## Donations